FDLPL will add summer Sundays, reopen building starting in May

 “Opening the Fond du Lac Public Library on Sundays this summer will provide greater access to our books, DVDs, internet computers and more,” Library Director Jon Mark Bolthouse said.
 “Combined with our curbside pickup on Portland Street option, this will allow the greatest number of community members a chance to reach needed resources following a difficult year.”

-Visitors will continue to be required to wear masks and asked to practice social distancing, in addition to continuing other safety protocols such as temperature stations available at both entrances to the Main Library.
+Visitors will continue to be asked to practice social distancing, in addition to continuing other safety protocols.

 Most computers will be available without an appointment starting in May, though tax computers and some services at the Idea Studio will be offered in-person by appointment.
 Certain meeting rooms, such as the McLane Room, will be available for limited use.